Regular Tree Algebras: Regular tree algebras

 A \emph{partial run} of~$\calA$ on some input tree $t \in \bbT\Sigma$ is a labelling $\varrho : \dom(t) \to Q$ of the tree such that \begin{itemize} \item there are arbitrary states at vertices carrying a variable~$x_i$, \item the labelling respects the transition relation~$\Delta$ at all other vertices, and \item every infinite branch satisfies the parity condition. \end{itemize} The \emph{profile} of a partial run~$\varrho$ is the tuple

 where $q$~is the state at the root of~$t$, $p_i$~the state at the vertex carrying the variable~$x_i$, and $k_i$~the minimal priority seen along the path from the root to this vertex.
+If there is no vertex labelled~$x_i$, we set $k_i := \bot$ and $p_i := \bot$, for some special bottom symbol~$\bot$.

 We aim to construct a tree algebra where the elements encode sets of possible profiles, i.e., sets of possible behaviours of~$\calA$ on a given input tree.
 To simplify the definition and accommodate the material in Section~\ref{Sect: deterministic} below, we will construct an algebra that is slightly larger than necessary\?: instead of using only the usual profiles of~$\calA$, we will work with \emph{partial} ones, i.e., profiles where we only specify data for some of the variables.
 Formally, this can be done by labelling the paths to the variables by elements of a suitable $\omega$-semigroup (for the definition of an $\omega$-semigroup, see, e.g.,~\cite[Section 4.1]{PerrinPin04}).
-Let us start by introducing this $\omega$-semigroup.
+The construction is performed in three steps.
+(We keep the presentation rather informal.
+More details can be found in~\cite{BlumensathXX}.)

 (i) We denote by $\frakS_\calA = \langle S,S_\omega\rangle$ the (partial) $\omega$-semigroup where \begin{itemize} \item $S := Q \times D \times Q$ contains all triples of the form $\langle p,k,q\rangle$ for states $p,q \in Q$ and a priority~$k$ ($D$~is the set of priorities used by~$\calA$) and \item $S_\omega := Q$ contains the states of~$\calA$. \end{itemize} A triple $\langle p,k,q\rangle \in S$ encodes a finite path of a run that starts in state~$p$, ends in state~$q$, and has minimal priority~$k$.
 A state $p \in S_\omega$ encodes an infinite branch that starts in state~$p$ and satisfies the parity condition.